The "Power of Few" Phenomenon: The Sparse Case: Some Preliminary Results in Probability

 Berry-Esseen theorem in its classical form establishes an explicit bound for the convergence rate of sums of random variables to the normal distribution. \begin{theorem}[Berry-Esseen] There is a universal constant $\Cbe$, such that for any $n\in \N$, if $X_1, X_2, X_3, \cdots, X_n$ are random variables with zero means, variances $\sigma_1, \sigma_2, \cdots, \sigma_n > 0$, and absolute third moments $\E{|X_i|^3} = \rho_i < \infty$, we have:

 \end{theorem}

 The original proof by Esseen \cite{esseen} yielded $\Cbe = 7.59$, and this constant has been improved a number of times.
-The latest work by Shevtsova \cite{shevtsova} achieved $\Cbe = .56$, which paper.
+The latest work by Shevtsova \cite[Theorem 1]{shevtsova} achieved $\Cbe = .56$, which is used throughout this paper.
 We will be interested in the setting where $\{X_i\}_{i=1}^n$ are r.v.s taking values in either $\{0, 1\}$ or $\{0, -1\}$.
 The following corollary and lemmas naturally follow from this theorem.

 \begin{corollary} Let $p\in (0, 1)$ and $X_1, X_2, \cdots, X_n$ be Bernoulli random variables such that for all $i$, either $X_i \sim \Ber(p)$ or $X_i \sim -\Ber(p)$.
 Let $X = X_1 + X_2 + \cdots + X_n$ and $\mu_X = \E{X}$.
 Then,